Good service is worth its weight in gold

 10 tips and tricks on creating good product catalogs and price lists

-How do catalogues and price lists become a tool that your customers and potential customers like to use again and again to search for products and order them from you?
+How do catalogs and price lists become a tool that your customers and potential customers like to use again and again to search for products and order them from you?
 And how can you create catalogs / price lists much easier and even implement the trend of excerpt catalogs for different customer groups with little additional effort?
-Based on the many catalog projects we have carried out, we would like to offer you a few tips:
+Based on the many catalog projects we have carried out, we would like to offer you a few tips and tricks:

 1. Provide clear content structure for a better overview